ujwalwadhai/2k17/README.md

 - 📅 **Birthday Wishes**: Cron job sends personalized midnight greetings in IST.
 - ☁️ **Cloudinary Integration**: Media upload, cleanup, and deletion on content removal.
 - 🌐 **Responsive Design**: Modern layout with a dark theme, built using SCSS and EJS.
+- 📂 **Memories Section**: All the memories of batch made available in one place.

 ---